go-yasi/mvc-tech-blog/README.md

 - I then added a schema.sql file to my db folder with the code to drop, create, and use the blog database.
 - Added css and js folders to my public folder.
 Then created js files for login and logout functions.
 - Updated main.handlebars file to include the page title and the navigation bar with links to the home page, dashboard, and conditional buttons to login or logout.
+- Updated homepage.handlebars file to create a blog post for each post that is created.

 ## Usage